What does it feel like when ribs are broken? Changes in the area of the rib injury

 • expectorants, mucolytics to facilitate sputum discharge.

-To stabilize the fragment, use:
+To stabilize the fragment use:

-2. osteosynthesis with pins.
+2. osteosynthesis using wires.

-For support respiratory function use oxygen inhalation, to prevent pneumonia, you need to take antibacterial drugs.
+For support respiratory function use oxygen inhalation; to prevent pneumonia, you need to take antibacterial drugs.

 Dream